• About Us

 in Green Building, Review, Smart Thermostats, Sustainable Home

-Reading Time: 3min read
+Reading Time: 5 mins read

 Nest and Apple Watch

-For the first time, the Nest Labs app for their line of smart-home technology products has joined the domain where wrist-borne complications, haptics, and glances are commonplace—a world otherwise known as the Apple Watch.
+The Nest Labs app for their line of smart-home technology products has joined the domain where wrist-borne complications, haptics, and glances are commonplace—a world otherwise known as the Apple Watch.
 Effective with the release of version 5.6 of the Nest app, Nest Learning Thermostats can be controlled directly from the face of an Apple Watch.

 Nest and Apple Watch